-Permit Authorities will seek to evaluate the Permit Scheme so as to measure whether the objectives are being met.
+The Permit Authority will seek to evaluate the Permit Scheme so as to measure whether the objectives are being met.
 A formal evaluation of performance against the scheme objectives will take place, and the outcome of each evaluation made available, in accordance with Regulation 16A of Statutory Instrument 2007 No. 3372 as amended.

 Specific guidance on the objective of ensuring parity of treatment for all types of works and promoters, and the demonstration of that parity, were addressed in section 16.2 above.
-Under the Yorkshire Common Permit Scheme, a range of benefits arising from the operation of the Scheme have been identified and a suite of Key Success Measures (KSMs) developed to measure the effectiveness of the Scheme in meeting the objectives.
+Under the Rotherham Permit Scheme, a range of benefits arising from the operation of the Scheme have been identified and a suite of Authority Measures (AMs) developed to measure the effectiveness of the Scheme in meeting the objectives.

-Permit Authorities will also work with all promoters to develop relevant additional measures as the Permit Scheme develops over time in order to deliver Scheme objectives and benefits.
-Permit Authorities will also take into account any future guidance on evaluation, such as nationally agreed Key Performance Indicators.
+The Permit Authority will also work with all promoters to develop relevant additional measures as the Permit Scheme develops over time in order to deliver Scheme objectives and benefits.
+The Permit Authority will also take into account any future guidance on evaluation, such as nationally agreed Key Performance Indicators.

-Information concerning Scheme objectives and current KSMs is contained in a separate Scheme Supplementary Information document for each Permit Authority operating the Yorkshire Common Permit Scheme.
-This document is available on the Permit Authority's public website.
+Information concerning Scheme objectives and current AMs is contained in the 'Rotherham Permit Scheme Supplementary Information' document which is available on the Permit Authority's public website.